-How to create a communication friendly environment for a child with special educational needs
+How to create a communication friendly environment for a child with additional needs

 All children have a right to be heard.
 Whether it’s responding to a baby’s cry, a toddler’s frustrations, or a pre-schooler’s saga that they relay whilst cooking in the roleplay area, communicating and interacting with children is a core principle of the work we do as early education and care professionals.
 However, some children find communicating with people more challenging than others.
 Children with special educational needs can benefit from additional support to communicate with friends and adults.